maziac/lagmeter/Docs/LagMeasurements.md

 - DragonRise: 115Hz

 Note: when using the teensy as joystick with a requested poll interval of 1ms the Linux is using the 1ms poll interval.
-Also evhz is showing 1000Hz (but it's important to use the joystick coordinated, e.g. Joystick.X(analogRead(0)), otherwise evhz will not find any event.)
+Also evhz is showing 1000Hz (but it's important to use the joystick coordinates, e.g. Joystick.X(analogRead(0)), otherwise evhz will not find any event.)

 Note: I tested all USB ports of the NUC.
 All with the same result.